 We are all now under an obligation to ensure that concrete potable water storage tanks and reservoirs comply with the practical guidance of ACOP L8 and subsequently, the stringent WRAS and/or DWI Regulations.
 Water quality should be confirmed by regular water testing analysis and "maintenance of the cleanliness of the system and the water in it".

-Under load concrete will crack providing further access points for these corrosive forces.
-When used for transportation and storage of water, even the mildest of chemical solutions, can have a rapid deterioration effect on concrete.
+In summary, concrete is an extremely variable construction material and usually exhibits low surface tensile strength.
+However, blowholes, micro-pores and air pockets provide an easy access route for water and chloride migration to the steel reinforcing.
+Under load, concrete will crack, therefore providing further access points for these corrosive forces.
+When used for transportation and storage of water, even the mildest of chemical solutions can have a rapid deterioration effect on concrete.

 A protective coating system for concrete water storage tanks should therefore meet the following requirements:

 Acothane DW meets with the above requirements and has successfully been applied to a variety of concrete water storage structures for both dry and total immersion services.